Leirediezg/Leirediezg/README.md

 <!-- Header with your name and a short description -->
-<h1>Hi 👋, I'm Leire Díez </h1>
+<h1> <strong>Hi 👋, I'm Leire Díez </strong>  </h1>
-<h3>Digital Business Analyst and Data Enthusiast.</h3>
+<h3>  Digital Business Analyst and Data Enthusiast</h3>
-<h4>👩🏽‍💻 With a burgeoning proficiency in Big Data and Artificial Intelligence, I combine a keen analytical aptitude with a creative mindset, leveraging technology to optimize business strategies through data. 🎯</h4>
+<h4>👩🏽‍💻 With a burgeoning proficiency in Big Data and Artificial Intelligence, I combine a keen analytical aptitude with a creative mindset, leveraging technology to optimize business strategies through data 🎯</h4>

 <!-- Social icons section -->
 <p>